 He still hadn’t answered her.
-He was pondering what she said.
+He was pondering her offer.
 How could he possibly just forget everything at sunup?
 The thought was nice, but it would be impossible.

 “Give me one more night with you.
-Please?”
-She said with hope in her eyes.
+Please?” she urged with hope in her eyes.

 Her curious mind had to know of this magic.

-Draco stood then and pulled her to her feet.
+“Salvia Hexia,” he told her.
+Draco stood and pulled her to her feet.
 “Take out your wand and I’ll show you.”

-“You must have both hands raised and the wand movement is an ‘x’ into the air, but you must drag the wand across kind of like pulling a quill across parchment with no real pressure.
-Like this.”
-He said as he took her wrists and did the proper motion with her.
+“You must have both hands raised and the wand movement is an ‘x’ into the air, but you must drag the wand across, like pulling a quill across parchment with no real pressure.
+Like this,” he instructed, taking her wrists and performing the proper motion with her.